jeddl/Binary-Awesomeness/docs/about.md

 Greetings!

 I am JeDDL, a programmer.
-This is a tech blog that I will share my experience and thoughts on stuff.
+This is a tech blog where I share my experience and thoughts on stuff.
 You are more than welcome to share and reference any posts, or contact me regarding any topics.

 Enjoy 😎 !